 - Mental health consultation services (on-site or third party)

 Supporting Physician Mental Health

 Physician mental health should be a focus for healthcare leaders throughout the year, not just during Mental Health Awareness Month.
 Physicians and other medical personnel were everyday heroes before the COVID-19 pandemic, and their heroism has only grown as they work on the frontlines day-to-day.
 Posting messages of support and encouragement on social media falls flat if organizations fail to address the actual issues affecting physician mental health and well-being.
 By tackling burnout, investing in physician-friendly tech, and providing mental health resources, healthcare leaders can do their part in improving physician mental health.

 At iPro, we have been providing our clients with solutions and support to improve the lives of both patients and providers since 1998.
 Our software solutions can help reduce workloads, streamline workflows, grow referrals, maximize reimbursements, and improve interoperability.
-To learn more about how we can partner with you, check out our partnership lifecycle diagram or contact us today.
+Our iOrder ambulatory order management solution can help streamline the ambulatory patient scheduling and order process.